aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/formulas/supported-formula-functions/_index.md

 |PERCENTRANK.INC|Statistical:    Returns the percentage rank of a value in a data set
 |PERCENTRANK|Compatibility:    Returns the percentage rank of a value in a data set(In Excel 2007, this is a Statistical function.)
 |PERMUT|Statistical:    Returns the number of permutations for a given number of objects
-|*PERMUTATIONA|Statistical:    Returns the number of permutations for a given number of objects (with repetitions) that can be selected from the total objects
-|*PHI|Statistical:    Returns the value of the density function for a standard normal distribution
-|*PHONETIC|Text:    Extracts the phonetic (furigana) characters from a text string
 |PI|Math and trigonometry:    Returns the value of pi
 |PMT|Financial:    Returns the periodic payment for an annuity
 |POISSON.DIST|Statistical:    Returns the Poisson distribution